amazon-ion/ion-tests/conformance/README.md

 In theory, we can mix and match text, binary, and AST in a single document, since ultimately they all express the same thing in different ways.
-This requires the test-runner to not simply concatenate fragments but to transcribe them into one format before ultimately parsing the document and validating expectations.
+This means the test-runner cannot simply concatenate fragments, and it must either switch parsing modes mid-stream (theoretically sound since fragments must contain full top-level values), or transcribe the fragment into one format.
-Of course this raises the bar on the test runner; at the very least it requires an Ion *writer*.
 But there are benefits to this approach:

 * A test runner can conceivably transcribe every test document into both text